 Given the scarcity of resources allocated to the Empire’s three regular armies, and total failure to build a second-line reserve, then as now one could certainly question the wisdom of building dreadnought battleships for such a task.
 But that’s not the task they were expected to fulfill; certainly some combination of minefields, torpedo boats and submarines could have kept the Italian fleet away from Trieste, Istria and the seaward flank of the land forces at the northern end of the Adriatic.
 But the naval command was not satisfied with a coast-defense orientation.

 As often happens, events veered far from expectations.
-Had the land forces fielded the four to six more divisions that a re-allocation of the naval budget might have provided, chief of the general staff Franz Conrad von Hötzendorf would have flung them mindlessly into the slaughterhouse as he did the rest of the pre-war armies.
+Had the land forces fielded the four to six more divisions that a re-allocation of the naval budget and manpower might have provided, chief of the general staff Franz Conrad von Hötzendorf would have flung them mindlessly into the slaughterhouse as he did the rest of the pre-war armies.
 And the dreadnoughts, or more accurately the idea of the dreadnoughts, would keep the Adriatic clear of enemy forces during the war’s later years and thereby allow German (and some Austrian) submarines to use Austria’s bases to engage in commerce warfare in the Mediterranean.

 We cover the war the Austrian Navy (and Italian Navy, for that matter) expected to fight, with a set of scenarios based on the Triple Alliance War Plan.
 We go into even greater depth in our Secret Treaties expansion book.
 But that’s the not war that happened, even if it is a lot more interesting from the wargame perspective.

 The Austrian dreadnoughts at anchor, their usual wartime position.